 - Stay cool with air conditioning.
 Keeping your home cool can keep heat and humidity-induced tension or discomfort at bay and in turn help with pain.
 If you don’t have air conditioning, consider purchasing a small air conditioning fan for a small area of your home to make yourself more comfortable.

 - Dehumidify your home.
 Consider purchasing a small humidifier to de-humidify parts of your home if you live in an area where summers are hot and wet.
-Remember, humidity can contribute to inflammation in the body.

 - Take up swimming.
 Not only will swimming help keep you cool, but it’s also a low-impact activity that’s gentle on the joints and can help relieve pain and stiffness.
 You can read more about on how light physical exercise can help relieve pain here.